 Myth #2: It’s too cold to grow tea in the US

 And it gets worse than that.
-Standing in, say, Atlanta you could experience a 30-degree drop in temperature within the same winter’s day!
-Certainly, it is objected, tea camellia cannot thrive across such extremes.
+In Atlanta, you could experience a 30-degree drop in temperature within the same winter’s day!

 However, season-extending innovations such as high-tunnel hoop houses are now widespread among US farms.
-Cold-refugia such as these may be an option for fearless tea growers willing to experiment with new approaches to growing tea camellia in particularly cold areas, including zones 6 or colder.
+Cold refugia such as these may be an option for fearless tea growers willing to experiment with new approaches to growing tea in particularly cold areas, including zones 6 or colder.

 Bottom line: Many cultivars of tea camellia are cold-hardy and there is already technology available for mitigating the effects of freezing temperatures.
 US growers should push the limits on tea’s supposed growing restrictions.

-Myth #3: It’s too hot for growing tea in the US
+Myth #3: It’s too hot to grow tea in the US

 So this much is true: throughout much of the US, high heat is no joke.

-Evergreen tree species such as pines can be planted among tea to provide a protective umbrella during both cold and warm seasons.
-Though deciduous during winter, fruit trees installed amongst tea provides the benefits of both summertime shade and companion crops.
+Another solution to high temperatures is to deploy permanent shade.
+For example, evergreen tree species such as pines can be planted among tea to provide a protective umbrella during both cold and warm seasons.

-Irrigation is another obvious necessity in any tea-growing enterprise where extreme heat is a problem.
-Though experts debate this point, irrigation of crops prior to a hard freeze may also reduce cold-induced stress.
+Irrigation is another obvious necessity in any tea-growing enterprise where heat is a problem.
+Similarly, irrigation of crops prior to a hard freeze may also reduce cold-induced stress.